 This post, 5 Freelance Writing Lessons: Reach 5-Figure Months, is brought to you by Jessica Walrack.
 She’s an nDash community member, Founder of All Things Freelance Writing, and Personal Finance SEO Blog Writer.

 Starting out as a freelance writer can feel like you’re in the Wild West — the terrain is wide open and unknown.
 You can work when you want, from where you want, with who you want.
 However, it doesn’t take long to realize that success demands certain behaviors.
 So, if you’re anything like me, you may begin to understand why past bosses were hard on you.

-Now, I’m just over nine years into my freelance writing journey and could tell you many stories!
+Now, I’m just over nine years into my freelance writing journey and can tell you many stories!
 But today, I’m going to focus on the five most important lessons I’ve learned about building a successful freelance writing business.
 Hopefully, these can help you avoid common mistakes and fast-track your revenue growth.

 5 ways to fast-track your freelance writing success